ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

 - Start by a lock transaction from avax with amount 40.
 As stated in the video this transaction was sent when the relayer was not working.
 Therefore, it is not processed and it will not be processed when we start the relayer with `node relayer.js` because there has been many blocks after it
 - Check balances on both chains
 - Start the relayer with `node relayer.js` to show that the event is not getting processed.
 Printed events are events that happened on the Subnet.
-Since there is no blocks building on my local Subnet other than my own, my old burns are considered old and therefore shown
+Since there are no blocks building on my local Subnet other than my own, my old burns are considered new and therefore shown
 - Start the relayer with `node relayer.js <blockNumber>` to show that event will be processed and will be printed as "OLD: "
 - Check balances on both chains to confirm that old lock event on avax has been processed by relayer and tokens have been minted on avax